Kellogg/Kroc Undergraduate Research Grants

 The Kellogg and Kroc Institutes announce a Research Grants Program for undergraduate students at Notre Dame during the summer.
 The grants are intended for juniors whose interests include a clear international dimension related to the Kellogg Institute's themes or the themes of the Kroc Institute.
 Several grants of up to $5,000 each (in exceptional, justifiable cases, the Kellogg Institute may increase this amount) will be awarded for research abroad or, if demonstrably appropriate, in the United States.
 Applicants are required to notify the Kellogg Institute of any funding received from another source.
 If duplicate funding is received, the Institute may adjust the award.

 Students must be in their junior year of studies at Notre Dame and be in good academic standing.
 They must have the endorsement and pledge of supervision from a faculty member.
 Freshman and sophomores seeking to do research in Africa, Asia or Latin America should see Experiencing the World Fellowships.
-(EXCEPTION: Sophomores in the International Scholars Program may apply for a research grant through this program with permission from Holly Rivers.
-Sophomore ISP students should get approval at least a month in advance of the deadline.)

 Students selected for the program will begin preparing for their summer experience through a series of orientations with the Institute.